 ALTCS members who are temporarily out of the Contractor's service area may be provided long term care services while out of the service area, including HCBS.
 Contractors are not expected to set up special contractual arrangements to provide long term care services out of the service area but, should consider authorization when member-specific providers, such as family Attendant Care, are available during the temporary absence.
 ALTCS members temporarily absent from Arizona without authorization from the Contractor are eligible for acute emergency services only.
 Temporary absence without appropriate approvals can impact a member's eligibility for ALTCS.
-The Contractor shall report absences of more than 30 days from the state to the ALTCS eligibility office for a determination of continued eligibility as specified in the AHCCCS Eligibility Policy Manual.
+The Contractor shall report absences of more than 30 days from the state to the ALTCS eligibility office for a determination of continued eligibility as specified in Arizona's Eligibility Policy Manual for Medical, Nutrition, and Cash Assistance.